KevinTheC/CybersecurityHomeLab/SetUIDandEnvironmentVariables.md

 Looking through the environment variables, I found that MYVAR and PATH were modified, but LD_LIBRARY_PATH was not.
 LD_LIBRARY_PATH is protected to avoid linux from linking malicious code instead of system defaults.
 PATH is not protected, because kernel programs don't use PATH: its purely a user-space vulnerability.

-Modern shells have protections implemented for setUID programs: PATH can still be modified, but a poisoned PATH variable will deescalate privilage?? verify this ??. and don't permit PATH modification for setUID.
+Modern shells have protections implemented for setUID programs: PATH can still be modified, but a poisoned PATH variable will deescalate privilage for children. and don't permit PATH modification for setUID.
 We use zsh to test, as it doesn't have this protection.

 ## Exploiting PATH with ZSH